ninori9/GraphGenerationBackend/README.md

 ## How to use

-### Modify the [connection profile](https://github.com/ninori9/GraphGenerationBackend/blob/master/blockchain_data/log_extraction/connectionprofile.yaml) to match the Fabric network.
+### Modify the [config.yaml](https://github.com/ninori9/GraphGenerationBackend/blob/master/config.yaml) file based on the Fabric network.

 If you start the frontend for the first time, run the following command (may take several minutes):